ahatius/deploy-command-generator/README.md

 remote repository.
 To use the generated commands, you need to configure your Maven settings.xml with the target repository (id, user, password).

+This script is intended for users who'd like to migrate their Sonatype Nexus installation to the new 3.0 version.
+Since there is no migration assistant for upgrades from 2.x to 3.0 (expected with version 3.1), it is required to manually upload all artifacts again.

+Nexus 2.x saved the artifacts in the sonatype-work directory on the filesystem.
+Therefore one can copy all their artifacts from the specific repository directories into one directory, and then execute this program.
+Make sure that you do not copy .index or .meta directories from the sonatype-work directory, since those will cause SAXParserExceptions.

+Once the program finishes running, you will receive an output file that contains mvn deploy commands for each and every artifact that was found, which you then can just run as script.

 # Configuration
 Example repository configuration:
 ```xml